The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 what is your competitive edge?

-However, it still cannot create data from the physical world on its own.
+But it still cannot create data from the physical world on its own.

-Bridging this gap is
+Bridging this gap is precisely what

-Data collected through sensors is
+The data collected through sensors is

-not just simple information, but
+not just simple information; it becomes

-This course helps you become a creator who generates data,
+This course helps you become a creator who generates data

-rather than just a user following along
+rather than a user who merely follows along in the

-in the AI era.
+AI era.

 🔧 Course Introduction